Children from Roma communities

-Children of marginalized ethnic groups, notably the Roma in CEE and SEE, face serious disadvantages in accessing basic education services in many countries.
+Children of marginalized ethnic groups, notably the Roma in Central and Eastern Europe and South-East Europe, face serious disadvantages in accessing basic education services in many countries.

 Children from Roma communities are much more likely to be out of school than their peers from majority communities.
 Many drop out or are 'pushed out' before completing primary and lower secondary education.
 Roma children face serious barriers, such as blatent discrimination, segregation to remedial classes and lack of support for learning and segregation; some Roma children are victims of violence in schools.
 These barriers, along with barriers in their communities, contribute to high absenteeism and low levels of learning, all of which push Roma children out of the education system.
 Additionally, Roma children are largely overrepresented in special education facilities and residential institutions intended for children with disabilities.
 This is largely because of ill-designed assessment procedures, discrimination and a lack of quality, inclusive school environments.